 Sandals come in closed-toe models and open-toe models.
 Keen offered the only closed-toe models in our review, the Newport H2, Clearwater, and the Uneek (which is difficult to call closed-toe, because it features a thin webbing across the toe).
 Both of these competitors excelled on rugged terrain and in water sports.
 Since they leave less of the foot exposed, they also offer better foot protection, while still allowing water to drain during stream crossings and lake time.
 However, because they featured more material than other models, they were heavier and slower to dry when wet.

 The remaining nine models are open-toe.
 These models were lighter, better ventilated, and dried faster, and most testers preferred the look of these shoes, especially when transitioning from an outdoor setting into town for dinner.
 Stability and adjustability varied from model to model, with the Bedrock Cairn Adventure being the only product to feature a thong/ankle strap combo.

 The overall score of each product is a result of its combined performance in every metric, weighted appropriately, within a range of 1-100.

-Although we tried to be as objective as possible with our comfort ratings, this metric is largely dependent on what kind of activites you plan to participate in while wearing your shoes.
-If you intend on wearing this shoe during long stints on the trail under a heavy pack, keep an eye out for a model with good support and traction.
-Or if you're looking for a good travle shoe that is lightweight and breathable, look for options with slim profiles and well-designed straps.
+Although we tried to be as objective as possible with our comfort ratings, this metric is mostly dependent on what kind of activities you plan to participate in while wearing your shoes.
+If you intend on wearing this shoe during long stints on the trail under a heavy pack, keep an eye out for a model with excellent support and traction.
+Or if you're looking for an exceptional travel shoe that is lightweight and breathable, look for options with slim profiles and well-designed straps.